lukeashford/hypocaust/.junie/guidelines.md

 - Java for hot loops, heavy data processing, or where an existing Java-only lib fits best.
 - Share DTOs using Java records or Kotlin @JvmRecord to avoid duplication.
 - Follow Spring Boot conventions
+- Each class should be located in its own file

 ## Spring Best Practices